bc4p/energyMarket/README.md

 ```
 Next, locate the .env file inside [b4p/b4p-contracts/.env](https://github.com/BC4P/b4p-contracts/blob/master/.env) and fill the api keys for infura and etherscan.
 The api keys will be used to connect to the blockchain through an infura node and pull down external contracts through the etherscan API.

-Only when the api keys are in the .env file go to the root directory and istall the package by running
+Only when the api keys are in the .env file go to the root directory and istall the package by running.

 ```
 cd energyMarket
 pip install .
 ```

+:warning:if the .env values are changed the package needs to be reinstalled with the command above:warning: